Shopify website builder review – all-around eCommerce star

 You might have a product so good, users quickly add it to cart, bringing them one massive step closer to paying.

-Available on all plans, it’s a great way of boosting sales and squeezing out some extra revenue from your traffic.
-Shopify will give you a list of people that left their carts, so you can see exactly who it is, and what did they oh-so-nearly buy.
-And then, you can contact them, and suggest reconsidering.
+Available with Shopify email app, it’s a great way of boosting sales and squeezing out some extra revenue from your traffic.
+Shopify will give you a list of people who left their carts, so you can see exactly who they are and what they nearly bought.
+Then, you can contact them and suggest reconsidering.

-Automated email software, such as MailerLite, makes this process even easier, offering plenty of email templates, and doing a lot of dirty conversion work for you.
+Automated email software, such as MailerLite, makes this process even easier, offering plenty of email templates and handling much of the tedious conversion work for you.

 Of course, I don't suggest you just go in empty: offer a discount while you're at it, and you might convert some holdouts into customers.